Creative Writing Contest

 General Rules—Contest Rules & Guidelines need to be followed or your entry piece will not be accepted.

-1. Entries must be the student’s original work and previously unpublished
+- Entries must be the student’s original work and previously unpublished.

-2. Entries must be proofread for punctuation, spelling and grammar by teacher or parent
+- Entries must be proofread for punctuation, spelling and grammar by teacher or parent.

-4. Entry forms are available on website; Fill out the entire entry form.
+- Entry forms are available by clicking the link on the right; fill out the entire entry form.
 An email address is required.

-5. One entry form per student; 1 contact person per school must fill out Summary form
+- One contact person per school must fill out Summary Form.

-6. Each entry form can be used for up to three poems, three fiction and three non-fiction submissions
+- Each entry form can be used for up to three poems, three fiction and three non-fiction submissions.

-7. When mailing entries, please include a copy of the registration form and payment.
-Entries must be postmarked by January 20, 2017
+- When mailing entries, please include a copy of the entry form and payment.
+Entries must be postmarked by January 17, 2020.

-8. Each entry submission must include the entry fee of $2 per three poems, $2 per fiction entry and $2 per non-fiction entry
+- Each entry submission must include the entry fee of $2 per three poems, $2 per fiction entry and $2 per non-fiction entry.

-9. Winning entries will be published in an anthology, please refrain from explicit language or content
+- Winning entries will be published in an anthology.
+Please refrain from explicit language or content.

-10. Save an electronic version of each entry
+- Save an electronic version of each entry.

-- For a reference, a PDF of last year’s anthology is on the website
+- For a reference, a PDF of last year’s anthology is on the website.

 Contest Guidelines (must follow)